Build your Jupyter dashboard using Solara

 limit = solara.reactive(100)

-A reactive variable is a container around a value (like a int, string or list) that allows the UI to automatically listen to changes.
-Any change to your_reactive_variable.value
+A reactive variable is a container around a value (like an int, string, or list) that allows the UI to listen to changes automatically.
+Any change to your_reactive_variable.value will be picked up by Solara components that use them so that they can automatically redraw or update themselves.

-) which filters the data (based on the reactive variables), and shows the map and the charts.
-Solara supports the display
+Let us now create our first component (View), which filters the data based on the reactive variables and shows the map and the charts.
+Solara supports the display mechanism of Jupyter so that we can use our previously defined functions.

 @solara.component